xnaveira/foreman-host-builder/README.md

                 cd foreman-host-builder; python setup.py install

+Or, if you are only interested in the script:

+                pip install foreman-host-builder

 ## Configuration

 The configuration in *config.cfg* can either be manually edited or entered at script execution time.
 If you are editing the file manually you have to enconde the passwords in base64.